Fetching products with filenames

 async afterLoad(entity: Product) {

-const imagesFilenames = await this.getImagesFilenames(entity.id);
+const imagesFilenames = await this.getImagesFilenames(product.id);

-entity[this.IMAGES_FILENAMES_KEY] = imagesFilenames;
+product[this.IMAGES_FILENAMES_KEY] = imagesFilenames;

 }